Partial regularity in nonlocal systems I: Regular points

 For this we consider a generic point $x\in \er^n\setminus \Sigma_0$ and prove that $x\in \er^n\setminus \Sigma_1$, that is \eqn{hoppi}

 We take a ball $B_{\rr}(x) \subset \Omega$ and $\sigma \leq \rr$; by \eqref{scatail} and H\"older inequality

 It is sufficient to show that the last term in the above display converges to zero when $\sigma \to 0$.
-For this note that we can assume, without loss of generality, that
+For this note that we can assume, without loss of generality, that \eqn{ostro}

-otherwise we are done (note that this limit always exists as its argument is a non-increasing function of $\sigma$, and that the integrand is a non-negative, continuous function of $\lambda$).
-Applying Hôpital criterion gives
+otherwise we are done.
+Note that the limit in the right-hand side of \rif{ostro} always exists as its argument is a non-increasing function of $\sigma$, and that the integrand is a non-negative, continuous function of $\lambda$.
+Applying de l'Hôpital criterion gives

 and \rif{hoppi} follows together with \rif{basic-inc}.
 To continue with the proof note that as $p\geq 2$, by H\"older's inequality and \rif{basic-inc} we have $\Sigma\subset \Sigma_0\cup\Sigma_1 = \Sigma_0$ and therefore to complete the proof we can prove \rif{accade} with $\Sigma$ replaced by $\Sigma_0$.
-We first consider the case $pt\geq n$ for which it is sufficient to observe that the emptiness of $\Sigma_0$ is an immediate consequence of \rif{poinfrac}.
+We first consider the case $pt\geq n$ for which it is sufficient to observe that the emptiness of $\Sigma_0$ is an immediate consequence of \rif{poinfrac} (absolute continuity of the integral is needed in the borderline case $pt=n$).
 It remains to treat the case $pt<n$.
 For this denote

 and use \cite[Lemma 4.2]{min03} in order to conclude that $\ddim(\Sigma_3)\leq n-pt$.
-As \rif{poinfrac} implies $\Sigma_{0} \subset \Sigma_3$, it also follows that $\ddim(\Sigma_{0})\leq n-pt$ and the proof is complete. \end{proof} \begin{proposition} Let $w\in W^{s,2}(\Omega;\mathbb{R}^N) \cap L^{1}_{2s}$ and let $\mathcal R\geq 1$ be an arbitrary number.
+As \rif{poinfrac} implies $\Sigma_{0} \subset \Sigma_3$, it also follows that $\ddim(\Sigma_{0})\leq n-pt$ and the proof is complete. \end{proof} \begin{proposition} Let $w\in W^{s,2}_{\loc}(\Omega;\mathbb{R}^N) \cap L^{1}_{2s}$ and let $\mathcal R\geq 1$ be an arbitrary number.
 The set